hikeventures/hikeventures.github.io/_posts/reviews/2015-05-24-Outdoor-action-and-adventure-photography.markdown

 In general I liked this book and would recommend it especially if you are new into outdoor photography and would like to get an insight or an overview about outdoor photography either as a hobby or if you are playing with the idea on becoming a professional.
 I really liked that the text is complemented with many pictures which gave me some inspirations which I have not thought of before reading this book.
 There could have been more ideas about post processing but if you are new to lightroom then you will get a good overview on how to use it as a tool.

-If you are interested in this book you can buy it from <a href="http://amzn.to/1cd4LA5" rel="nofollow">here</a>.

 <br>
 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=cc781bfd-577f-4efb-9da6-75cb9fc7d1c2"></script>
 <br>